-The Downtown Kissimmee Intermodal Center Parking Garage is a multi-use parking garage that is being constructed in support of the SunRail commuter train platform located immediately to the West of the project site.
+The Downtown Kissimmee Intermodal Center Parking Garage is a multi-use parking garage that was constructed in support of the SunRail commuter train platform located immediately to the West of the project site.

 The new 400 space garage will also provide additional parking for Amtrak, the Lynx bus superstop, the Kissimmee Civic Center as well as for special events held downtown and at the Kissimmee Lakefront Park.

 The overall design of the new garage will reflect the historic Florida train deport aesthetic of the new Kissimmee SunRail station, while also complimenting the overall architectural style of historic downtown Kissimmee.